dotnetricardo/StatsdInterceptor/README.md

     ],
     "GlobalInterceptors": [],
-    "Key":"Your product key or leave empty for free product mode" }
+    "Key":"Your product key or leave empty for free product mode, limited to intercepting 25 methods" }
 ```
 <b>Configuration</b>